board members

 AMY ANDREWS-HOOKS

-A resident for over 20 years, Amy moved to Edgewood in 1998.
-Soon after, Amy and her husband Michael attended their first Progressive Dinner, where they fell in love with the neighborhood.
+Amy attended her first Progressive Dinner in 1999, where she fell in love with the neighborhood.
 Impressed with the work of the Edgewood Foundation, Amy began volunteering, starting on the Progressive Dinner committee in 2003, becoming a full-time board member in 2004 and progressing to Foundation President in 2008, a position she held until 2019.
 Amy was presented with the prestigious Limpert Award for outstanding dedication to the community in 2019.
 Amy returned to the Edgewood Foundation as a board member in August of 2022.

 aNNa Marie caulkins